Smokefree Compliance: Environments and Enforcement (Tobacco and Vape) | Northland DHB

 Licensed Premises/ Open and Internal Areas

-Licensed premises may provide an open area for tobacco smokers and vapers.
-The area must comply with the Smoke-free Environments Act 1990 in that it must not be an internal area and meet the legal description of an open area.
-Any licensed premise who allows a person to smoke in an internal area may be prosecuted.
-Smoke-free Enforcement Officers can assess open areas for operators to ensure it meets the requirements for an open area.
+Licensed premises may provide an open area for people who smoke and/or vape.
+The area must comply with the Smokefree Environments and Regulated Products Act 1990 in that it must not be an internal area and meet the legal description of an open area.
+Any licensed premise that allows a person to smoke or vape in an internal area may be prosecuted.
+Smokefree Enforcement Officers can assess open areas for operators to ensure it meets the requirements for an open area.

 Schools/Kura and Early Childhood Education Centres

-Schools, kura and early childhood education and care centres must take all practicable steps to ensure that no person smokes (or vapes) on any part of the premise at any time, and erect a notice stating no smoking (or vaping) at every entrance to the premise and every exit to every building.
+Schools, kura and early childhood education facilities must take all practicable steps to ensure that no person smokes or vapes on any part of the buildings or grounds at all times.
+No smoking and vaping signs must be displayed at all entrances to the grounds and all entrances and exits to buildings.

 Vaping